Noeda/sst/README.md

     LANDLOCK_ACCESS_FS_TRUNCATE;
 ```

-There are a lot more filesystem flags within Landlock, but they are not exposed
+Landlock itself is much more fine-grained; so this is a missing feature in `sst`.

-through `sst`.
-The current set of options you can set reflect my own use of this tool, but I will
+The current set of options you can set reflect my own use of this tool, but I
-expand and improve over time if I find a good design for it.
+will expand and improve over time if I find a good design for it.

 Non-TCP networking is not blocked at all (e.g. UDP, used in HTTP3/QUIC).
 I will likely add it
 as soon as my system gets updated enough to have it in the installed Kernel headers and I am